United Way of Metropolitan Dallas Inc

 • Evaluation Process: Applications reviewed by "highly skilled and experienced committee of community volunteers"

-• Organizations can expect site visits as part of the evaluation process
+• Organisations can expect site visits as part of the evaluation process

 • Feedback provided to all applicants regardless of outcome